Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 Do you have any thoughts about this story?
 Are there other friends I didn’t mention?
 Can you relate to these different types of friends?
 Let me know in the comments :-)

-Please share with a dear friend today!
+Please share with a friend today!

 (This story was originally published on April 28, 2021, and has been updated for thoroughness.)